 - Order custom items such as cabinetry, furniture, lighting, etc.

 Considering the process and potential setbacks, it typically takes 18 months to complete a custom build or as little as five months to complete a few rooms.
 As always, it’s all depends on the client’s needs.
 Please see my previous articles How Long Will It Take to Build My Dream Home for further information about the home building and design process.

 From big picture to minute details, here are some trends that we are watching for the new year.

 - Repurposing Spaces.
 What areas in your home can take on a new life?
 For example, has your basement become merely a storage space for holiday décor, unused furniture, and memorabilia?
 Don’t let that coveted square footage go to waste.
 By renovating your basement, you can increase the value of your home as well as add additional living space.

 - The Growing Family.
 Many families are expanding and are seeking multigenerational homes with essentially two separate homes under one roof.
 One answer to this dilemma may be building an auxiliary dwelling unit (ADU).

 - Healthy Homes.
 Poor indoor air quality can cause discomfort (such as sore throats and sinus pressure) as well as impact productivity and mood.
 We work with clients to address health issues, such as proper air quality throughout the home, and offer solutions that can be implemented in an overall design plan.

-Questions?
+Questions about an upcoming project or planning for a renovation?
 Please contact us today to discuss your upcoming home project.